teacherMaik/web-scrapping/README.md

 2. Open a terminal and navigate to where you want to clone this repository.
 3. Use git clone then navigate to the project folder (directory) 'web-scrapping'

+# Dcokerfile
+1. Docker will use a slim verions of Python, so Docker image weighs less.
+2. Sets the working directory to /app
+3. Copys the requirements.txt file
+4. Installs all packages and libraries necesary indicated in requirements.txt
+5. Runs the container with command python scraper.py

 # Build the Docker image
 This can be done from vscode.
-Make sure you have completed the code necessary in the scraper.py file.
+(You can continuously work on the scraper.py file without having to rebuild the image).

 ### From Terminal:
 docker build -t web-scraper .